 So I would say don’t lose hope.
 People are there and the support structures are also there that just get a little lost in the noise.
 It’s the effort we have to put in to find a way to work together.

-Applications for cohort 2 are open and processed on a rolling basis.
+Applications are open and processed on a rolling basis.
 24 seats only.
 Apply now!Learn More

 We publish guides & interviews, organize events, courses, and programs to help you explore and learn design.